mafiat/Diseases-Prediction-based-on-Symptoms/README.md

 Explore the implementation of the model through an image provided in the project directory.
 Witness firsthand the capabilities of disease prediction using symptoms.

 ---

-Feel free to delve into the provided Jupyter Notebook for an in-depth exploration of the code and its functionalities.
-For those interested in using the model locally, refer to the [app.py](app.py) file and follow the instructions in the documentation.
-If you have any questions or issues, please reach out to the project maintainers.
-Happy predicting!